GENI-NSF/geni-tools/README-omni.txt

                         Perform the slice action at all aggregates the given slice is known to use according to clearinghouse records.
 Default is False.
-    --useSliceMembers   Create accounts and install slice members' SSH keys on reserved resources in createsliver, provision or
-                        performoperationalaction.
-Default is True.
-When true,
-                        adds these users and keys to those read from your omni_config (unless --ignoreConfigUsers).
-See
-                        --noSliceMembers which takes precedence.
-    --noSliceMembers    Reverse of --useSliceMembers.
-Do NOT create accounts or install slice members' SSH keys on reserved resources in createsliver, provision or
-                        performoperationalaction.
-Default is False.
-When
-                        specified, only users from your omni_config are used (unless --ignoreConfigUsers).
-    --ignoreConfigUsers
-                        Ignore users and SSH keys listed in your omni_config when installing SSH keys on resources in createsliver or provision or performoperationalaction.
-Default is
-                        false - your omni_config users are read and used.

   AM API v3+:
     Options used in AM API v3 or later